Categories of partial equivalence relations as localizations: Abstract

 \section{Abstract}

-We construct a {category of fibrant objects} $\canp$ in the sense of Brown from any regular hyperdoctrine $\trip:\catcpos$, and show that its homotopy category is the Barr-exact category $\csqp$ of partial equivalence relations and compatible functional relations.
+We construct a \emph{category of fibrant objects} $\canp$ in the sense of K.~Brown from any \emph{indexed frame} (a kind of indexed poset generalizing triposes) $\trip$, and show that its homotopy category is the Barr-exact category $\csqp$ of partial equivalence relations and compatible functional relations.
+In particular this gives a presentation of \emph{realizability toposes} as homotopy categories.